 The cancer associations recommend eating a legume at every single meal; I too have no desire to go out that way, long before my time.
 It's sheer misery.

-It's that bread-roll that you should be watching out for; that is where the danger lies.
+It's that bread-roll and sweet treats that we should be watching out for; that is where the danger lies.
 We all have to learn to bake with 100 percent real flour.

 This really is the best way to cook lentils.
 Enjoy them without guilt.